Ciollo/Nexus/.github/README.md

 - **Notes**: Capture your thoughts, ideas, and important information effortlessly.
 - **Tasks**: Keep track of your tasks and manage your to-do lists efficiently.
 - **Projects**: Organize your work into projects to maintain clarity and focus.
-- **Collaboration**: Share notes, tasks, and projects with teammates for seamless collaboration.
 - **Customization**: Customize your workspace with colors, tags, and labels to suit your preferences.
 - **Cross-Platform**: Access Nexus from your desktop, browser, or mobile device, ensuring you stay productive wherever you go.